-In response to the story of David Galen Anders sentence for sexual assault, there was an outcry from the community.
+In response to the story about the sexual assault conviction sentencing of a Revelstoke man identified as D.G.A., there was an outcry from the community.

-Commentor, Donna Alm, summed up what many were also saying on the Review’s Facebook page as well as others where the story was shared: “I’m glad he was found guilty, but think the sentence was too lenient”.
+Donna Alm summed up what many were also saying on the Review’s Facebook page as well as others where the story was shared: “I’m glad he was found guilty, but think the sentence was too lenient.”

 |Comments on the story that was shared on our Facebook page.
 (Screenshot)|